NexusMutual/docs/docs/overview/overview.md

 For more information on how the protocol operates, see the [Protocol](/protocol/) section.

-In the following pages within the Overview section, you can learn about membership, cover products, the mutual's claims history, and access various resources.
+In the following pages within the Overview section, you can learn about membership, cover products, the Mutual's claims history, and access various resources.

 ## Teams supporting the protocol